American Institute of Architecture Students: AIAS, Inc.

-After several years of continued prosperity, the ASC/AIA arrives at a critical phase.
-The growth of the organization is beginning to outweigh the abilities and skills of the national officers alone.
+The growth of the organization began to outweigh the abilities and skills of the national officers alone.
 In 1982, under the leadership of president William Plimpton (University of California, Berkeley) and Vice president Nora Klebow (Kent State University), the ASC/AIA formally separated from the AIA and incorporated as an independent not-for-profit corporation.
 To better prepare for the future, a special "Blue Ribbon" Task Force was formed in June 1982 to study the structure and operations of the organization.

-In 1984, after a thorough self-examination, president Tom Fowler (New York Institute of Technology-Old Westbury) accepts the recommendations of the Special Task Force to review the structure of the organization.
-This report further suggests renaming the organization "The American Institute of Architecture Students" (AIAS), incorporating The organization hires the first full-time Executive Director, Carl D. Costello, who quickly exhibits outstanding administrative skills and an understanding of the interests and concerns of architecture students.
-That year the organization is officially incorporated in Washington, D.C., as The American Institute of Architecture Students, Inc.
+In 1984, after a thorough self-examination, president Tom Fowler (New York Institute of Technology-Old Westbury) accepted the recommendations of the Special Task Force to review the structure of the organization.
+This report further suggested renaming the organization "The American Institute of Architecture Students" (AIAS).
+The organization hired the first full-time Executive Director, Carl D. Costello.
+That year, the organization is officially incorporated in Washington, D.C., as The American Institute of Architecture Students, Inc.

-With a fresh name and new independence, the AIAS leadership takes to the task of developing the organization.
-1985 president Scott Norberg (University of Nebraska–Lincoln) and vice president Whitney Powers (Mississippi State University) dedicate themselves to examining issues that are critical to the architectural scene.
+1985 president Scott Norberg (University of Nebraska–Lincoln) and vice president Whitney Powers (Mississippi State University) examined issues critical to the architectural scene.
 During the Kent State Memorial Competition, Ian Taberner's award-winning proposal is rejected by the University "because he was not a citizen of the United States, as required by the design competition".
-This sparks debate within the AIAS and becomes an issue at the annual meeting.
-Participation at these meetings is exceptional: over 1,100 students attend the 1985 AIAS FORUM in New York.
+This sparked debate within the AIAS and reached the annual meeting; over 1,100 students attended the 1985 AIAS FORUM in New York.